wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/3-exercise-create-flow-call-pad.md

-By the end of this exercise, you will be able to create a Power Automate cloud flow which runs a Power Automate Desktop flow.
+By the end of this exercise, you will be able to create a Power Automate cloud flow which runs a Power Automate desktop flow.
 The flow is designed to approve or deny an employee's request for time off.

 The flow works as follows:

 1. Power Automate requests 3 inputs from the user.
 A first name, a last name, and the amount of days off an employee is requesting
-1. Power Automate passes all three inputs to Power Automate Desktop as input variables.
+1. Power Automate passes all three inputs to Power Automate for desktop as input variables.
-1. The Power Automate Desktop flow writes the values of these variables to a new row in an open Excel sheet
+1. The Power Automate desktop flow writes the values of these variables to a new row in an open Excel sheet
 1. A message box prompts the user to approve or deny the time off
-1. Power Automate Desktop writes the result of the approval request to the Excel sheet and passes it back to Power Automate as an output variable
+1. Power Automate for desktop writes the result of the approval request to the Excel sheet and passes it back to Power Automate as an output variable
 1. Power Automate uses the result of the approval request as a variable and sends an e-mail containing the value of the variable

 # Exercise